mroberts1/BOOTSTRA.386/manual/index.md

 There's this predecessor project that they claimed had "multi-facets" where metaphors would move around via the F keys.
 No existing copies of it survive now.

 I guess this is it.
-This is the failed 1.0 Potemkin softwared running on my screen.
+This is the failed 1.0 Potemkin software running on my screen.
 I'm sure historians would love to get their hands on this.

 I understand why it failed.
 I need to ask someone how to use it and what I'm looking at.
 That's never a good sign.